Ian Thorpe: 2000 Olympic build-up

 Thorpe started 2000 looking to add a third individual event to his Olympic schedule.
 He explored his options by contesting the 1500 m freestyle at the New South Wales Championships in January, which he won.
 Thorpe embarked on a European FINA World Cup tour to hone his racecraft, but this was overshadowed by comments made by German head coach Manfred Thiesmann accusing him of using steroids.
 Thiseman claimed that Thorpe's physical attributes were symptomatic of steroid use and that his ability to exceed prior records believed to be drug-fuelled made his feats worthy of suspicion.
 Thorpe's difficulties heightened at the subsequent German leg of the tour in Berlin, when a standoff over a drug-test arose when officials wanted to take an unsealed sample due to lack of containers.
 After the standoff was resolved, Thorpe proceeded to cut more than 1.5 s from his world short course record in the 200 m freestyle.
 Given the context of the race, Thorpe rated it as his best-ever performance, ahead of his victories at Olympic and World level.
 On returning from Europe, Thorpe faced further uncertainty until he was granted permission to wear his Adidas suit instead of the Australian uniforms provided by Speedo.

 With the past uncertainties resolved, Thorpe proceeded to the Olympic selection trials at Sydney Olympic Park in May 2000.
-He again broke his 400 m world record on the first night of racing, lowering it to 3 min 41.33 s to earn his first Olympic selection.
-The following day, he lowered his 200 m world record to 1 min 45.69 s in the semi-finals, before lowering it again to 1 min 45.51 s in the final.
+He again broke his 400 m world record on the first night of racing, lowering it to 3:41.33 to earn his first Olympic selection.
+The following day, he lowered his 200 m world record to 1:45.69 in the semi-finals, before lowering it again to 1:45.51 in the final.
 His attempt to secure a third individual berth failed after he finished fourth in the final of the 100 m and withdrew from the 1500 m.